-The UCDP GED versions 5.0, 17.1, 17.2, 18.1, 19.1, 20.1, and 21.1 as well as monthly candidate events are also provided as an API service, allowing direct machine-to-machine communication (i.e. you can download the data, as well as filter and subset it on our servers directly from your script, do file, library etc. without downloading it to your own system).
+The UCDP GED versions 5.0, 17.1, 17.2, 18.1, 19.1, 20.1, 21.1 and 22.1 as well as monthly candidate events are also provided as an API service, allowing direct machine-to-machine communication (i.e. you can download the data, as well as filter and subset it on our servers directly from your script, do file, library etc. without downloading it to your own system).
 Documentation is available here: http://ucdp.uu.se/apidocs/

-The GED full download is currently available (as of version 18.1) in the following formats:
+The GED full download is currently available in the following formats:

-Comma Separated Values (CSV), Excel (XLS), ESRI Shapefile (SHP), R Data Frame (RData) and SQL dumps for use with spatially-aware database solutions.
+Comma Separated Values (CSV), Excel (XLS), R Data Frame (RData), STATA (dta)